marshallswain/feathers-pinia/docs/guide/use-find.md

 We stated earlier that the new `useFind` supports both declarative and imperative workflows.
 What's the difference and what does it mean in the code?
 The short definitions are these:

-- Imperative code gives commands at each step and expecting to be obeyed.
+- Imperative code gives commands at each step and expects to be obeyed.
 The figurative verbal summary would be "Do this.
 Now do this.
 Now do that."
 - Declarative code gives a full specification of how to act based on conditions.
 You sort of teach the code correct principles and let it govern itself.
 The figurative verbal summary would be "Here are instructions of how to respond to different conditions.
 Watch for those conditions and act accordingly."

 So imperative code is like pushing instructions to the computer one line at a time.
 Declarative code is more like having the computer pull from a set of instructions based on conditions.